Remonhasan/pars-app/readme.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

-## About Laravel
+## About UAP Problem & Resource Sharing WebApp

-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
+This projects based on the problems and resource sharing paltform blog of University of Asia Pacific.
+In this platform multiple users(students) can share their academic problems, suggest unique solutions of problems,share academic resources.
+Projects implemented with Laravel.
 Laravel attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as:

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).